 One of the most dangerous jobs in the Navy is any position that requires you to be on the flight deck of an aircraft carrier.
 There are many jobs in the Navy that are on the flight deck and everyone carries the same dangers.
 These jobs are considered the most dangerous classification of jobs in the US Navy.

 Accidents on flight decks can range from crew members falling overboard to a crew member being too close to an engine intake and ending up hurt or killed by being sucked into the aircraft engine.
 42 crew members have been injured or killed since 1980 despite the rigorous safety standards of the Navy for everyone that works on the flight deck of an aircraft carrier.

 No surprise here!
 Not everyone has what it takes to become a Navy SEAL.
-The training is rigorous, intense and most who try to become a SEAL will fail.
+The training is rigorous and intense, and most who try to become a SEAL will fail.
 First, SEAL prospects must pass a rigorous physical training test while in basic training.
-Then afterwards about 200 or so will arrive in Coronado CA for the beginning of a six month bold and daring training comprised of three phases.
+Then afterward about 200 or so will arrive in Coronado CA for the beginning of a six-month bold and daring training comprised of three phases.
 Normally about 20 or so of the initial 200 will successfully graduate BUDS (Basic Underwater Demolition SEAL).
-Many believe that the Navy SEAL is the best of the best at their specialty.
+Many believe that the Navy SEAL is the best of the best in their specialty.

 One thing is for sure… becoming a Navy SEAL will change your life forever!

 Rescue Swimmers are an elite team of Navy personnel that go through a rigorous training program to rescue people that are in the water and in danger of losing their life.
 It doesn’t matter what the weather conditions are, the Rescue Swimmer will have to rappel into the water.
 This MOS is responsible for the water rescue of Navy personnel in addition to civilians.